gramineproject/graphene/Documentation/manpages/gsc.rst

 The build process of a graphenized Docker image from image ``<image-name>`` follows two main stages and produces an image named ``gsc-<image-name>``.

-Graphene build:
+.. describe:: Graphene build:

     The first stage compiles Graphene based on the provided configuration (see :file:`config.yaml`) which includes the distribution (e.g., Ubuntu18.04) and the Intel SGX driver details.

-Graphenizing the base image:
+.. describe:: Graphenizing the base image:

     The second stage copies the important Graphene artifacts (e.g., the runtime and signer tool) from the first stage.
 It then prepares image-specific